Travel Grants for Aboriginal Collaborative Projects

 The Canada Council defines Aboriginal people as First Nations, Métis and Inuit people.
 For this program, Aboriginal people also include Indigenous and First Peoples from outside Canada.

-Applicants should note that meeting the eligibility criteria allows them to apply, but it does not guarantee that they will receive a grant.
+Note that meeting the eligibility criteria does not guarantee that they will receive a grant.

 Individual applicants must be Canadian citizens or permanent residents of Canada, as defined by Citizenship and Immigration Canada.
 They do not need to be living in Canada when they apply.

 They must also be Aboriginal artists who have:

 - completed their basic training (not necessarily in a formal educational institution)

 - received the recognition of their peers through the public presentation of their work or have been recommended by an established Aboriginal artist or an Aboriginal arts organization.